 Jennifer Swize is an experienced appellate advocate, with particular focus on patent appeals before the Federal Circuit.
-Jennifer has argued Federal Circuit appeals and led and coauthored briefs.
-Her experience includes appeals from district court jury trials, Hatch-Waxman cases, and summary judgment, as well as appeals from Patent Office proceedings.
-She also has a wide of variety of experience in products and patented technologies, including software and satellite technologies and pharmaceuticals.
-Her practice also includes Supreme Court patent cases.
+Jennifer has argued several Federal Circuit appeals and regularly leads briefing teams.
+Her experience includes a wide variety of patent-specific issues and doctrines, as well as administrative law and other interdisciplinary areas.
+She has handled appeals arising from jury trials, Hatch-Waxman bench trials, summary judgment, and Patent Office proceedings, with a breadth of experience in claim construction, infringement, validity, and other liability issues, and for various industries, products, and patented technologies, including electronics, automotive, and pharmaceuticals.
+Jennifer's practice also includes Supreme Court patent cases.

-Jennifer leverages her patent experience at the trial level.
-She regularly represents parties in district court litigation, handling dispositive and other critical motions before, during, and after trial, and she also advises on Patent Office proceedings.
-Recently, Jennifer was a member of the team that achieved the record-breaking patent infringement verdict for Idenix Pharmaceuticals (a Merck & Co., Inc. subsidiary).
-After a two-week trial, the Delaware jury ordered Gilead Sciences to pay Idenix $2.54 billion for Gilead's sales of its infringing hepatitis C medicines, the largest infringement verdict in U.S. history.
+Jennifer leverages her patent and appellate experience at the trial level.
+She regularly represents parties in district court litigation, handling dispositive and other critical motions before, during, and after trial.
+Recently, Jennifer was a member of each team that achieved patent infringement verdicts for Juno Therapeutics (a BMS subsidiary) and Sloan Kettering Institute for Cancer Research in California and for Idenix Pharmaceuticals (a Merck & Co. subsidiary) in Delaware.

 U.S. Supreme Court Grants Certiorari for Two Cases Having Important Consequences for Patent and Copyright Litigation

 Federal Circuit's Unanimous En Banc Decision Focuses on "Attribution to a Single Entity" to Establish Divided-Infringement Liability

 2010 Patent Law Decisions of the Federal Circuit: The Advent of "The Rader Court," 60 Am.
 U. L. Rev. 845